Did you know that a tiny, barely noticeable amino acid could be the key to peace and relaxation?

 Do you reach for a hot beverage, whether that be green tea with honey or hot cocoa with stevia leaf extract, to calm down after a chaotic day?
 You’re not alone.
 What you may actually be reaching for is a natural way to boost levels of crucial neurotransmitters.

-A sneaky benefit of L-theanine is its cognitive function enhancement properties, which researchers are still trying to fully understand.
-What we can observe is that L-theanine seems to boost attention, focus, and some kinds of cognitive functions.
-These mental health benefits are heightened when L-theanine is taken with caffeine.
+A sneaky benefit of L-theanine is its effects on the brain, which researchers are still trying to fully understand.
+What we may observe is that L-theanine has been studied for its potential role in supporting mental focus.
+These benefits are heightened when L-theanine is taken with caffeine.

-When taken in the evening, L-theanine may help you feel mentally alert enough to avoid drowsiness even as full-body relaxation kicks in.
+When taken in the evening, L-theanine may help you feel alert enough to avoid drowsiness even as the relaxation kicks in.

 Is it Safe?
 L-Theanine Side Effects & Risks